 Food & drinks

-Palestinian cuisine is the one from the middle east, such as falafel or hummus.
+Palestinian cuisine is very middle eastern, such as falafel or hummus.

-Though they often eat chicken, we can taste pork in Christian communities (Bethlehem, Beit Jala etc).
-Palestinian pork is so much delicious, it’s a must!
+Though they often eat chicken, we can taste pork in Christian communities (Bethlehem, Beit Jala, etc.).
+Palestinian pork is so much delicious, so it’s a must!

 falafel

 We often eat falafel as a sandwich with pita bread.
-The falafel sandwich is very cheap (from 5 NIS) but is enough big.
+The falafel sandwich is not expensive (from 5 NIS), but big enough.
 It’s one of the handiest food.

-Near the Church of the Nativity in Bethlehem, there is a falafel restaurant “Afteem” that local people speak highly of.
+Near the Church of the Nativity in Bethlehem, you can find a falafel restaurant named Afteem that local people love.

 makloubeh